monix/monix.io/_tut/docs/3x/eval/task.md

 }
 ```

-Fork also allows us to specify an alternative `Scheduler` to use.
+ExecuteOn allows us to specify an alternative `Scheduler` to use.
 You see, the run-loop of `Task` always has a `Scheduler` available, but
 for certain operations you might want to divert the processing to an alternative
 scheduler.
 For example you might want to execute blocking I/O operations